 The Board of Education meets one to two times per month at the School District of Clayton Administrative Center, #2 Mark Twain Circle.
 Prior to meetings, notices will be posted at the Administrative Center and other District facilities.
 To confirm meeting dates and locations, call 314-854-6000.
 Meetings are open to the public.
 School district residents and patrons are encouraged to attend.
-Highlights, audio recordings and official minutes of past meetings can be reviewed online.
+Highlights, video recordings and official minutes of past meetings can be reviewed online.
 Materials for Board meetings which are not working drafts or are non-confidential under the Sunshine Law will be available online via the District's website on the Monday prior to each meeting.
-Audio files are archived in MP3 format and are filed with their associated agenda item on each past meeting's agenda.
+Video files are archived at www.claytonschools.net/youtube.
 Persons wishing to contact the Board of Education may do so by calling the Superintendent's Office at 314-854-6017 or writing to #2 Mark Twain Circle, Clayton, MO 63105.

-2018-2019 Board of Education
+2024-2025 Board of Education